Should law firms publish blogs?

-Thin, ghost written content that used to rank, or at least send positive signals, has been removed from the top of the SERPs and the trend will only continue.
-In fact, numerous poor quality or syndicated pages can actually hurt the overall performance of your entire site.
+Thin, ghost written content that used to rank, or at least send positive signals, has been removed from the top of the SERPs forever.
+In fact, numerous poor quality or syndicated pages can actually hurt the overall performance of your site.

 Most Legal Topics Aren’t QDF Searches